 Hibs create gap with Aberdeen: Marshall's golden glove display, Miovski's misery, modicum of revenge

+Hibs create gap with Aberdeen: Marshall's golden glove display, Miovski's misery, a modicum of revenge

 Goalkeeping coaches all over the land should bookmark David Marshall’s performance for Hibs in their 2-0 win over Aberdeen and deliver it as a session whenever inspiration is needed.